 Use bar pointer to point the current value from the start value of the axes.

-You can change or move the bar pointers to any place inside the gauge graphs.
+You can change or move the bar pointers to any place inside the gauge.

 You can add more than one bar pointer to the axes to indicate multiple values.

-The ASP.NET MVC linear gauge chart control provides a visually appealing way to view its pointers with animated transitions for a certain duration.
+The ASP.NET MVC Linear Gauge control provides a visually appealing way to view its pointers with animated transitions for a certain duration.
 Experience smooth pointer transitions by moving the pointer from one place to another.

-The interactive linear gauge chart control provides an option to drag the pointer from one place to another.
-Control the pointer with swipe gestures and change the value at runtime.
+The interactive ASP.NET MVC Linear Gauge control provides an option to drag the pointer from one place to another.
+Swipe gestures are used to control the pointer, and the value is changed at runtime.

-The interactive ASP.NET MVC linear gauge chart control provides options to display details about the pointer value through a tooltip when hovering the mouse over the pointer.
+The interactive ASP.NET MVC Linear Gauge control provides options to display details about the pointer value through a tooltip when hovering the mouse over the pointer.

-Display any HTML element as an annotation at a specific point of interest in the linear gauge chart.
+Display any HTML element as an annotation at a specific point of interest in the linear gauge.
 You can also add multiple annotations in a gauge.

-The appearance of each element in the linear gauge chart, such as axes, ranges, axes intervals, pointer positions, label positions, tick positions, and more can be customized easily.
+The appearance of each element in the linear gauge, such as axes, ranges, axes intervals, pointer positions, label positions, tick positions, and more can be customized easily.

-Add a title to visualize additional information on the linear gauge chart.
+Add a title to visualize additional information on the linear gauge.
 You can also customize the font of the title in the gauge.

 The linear gauge control allows you to change its size by setting the width and height.
 You can also make the gauges to fill its parent container by simply setting the height and width as 100%.